Vincent Smarkusz - 20th Century Figurative Expressionist and Mythic-Realism Painter

-At age 20 Vincent won top prize in the Hartford Courant art contest of 1939.
+At age 20, Smarkusz won top prize in the Hartford Courant Art Contest of 1939.

-- September 1 - Poland was invaded by Nazi Germany, with many family, freinds, and neighbors seriously effected.
+- Smarkusz family, freinds, and neighbors were seriously effected.

 - Poland was then invaded by Russia - Conquered on October 6 - and annexed off between the two aggressors.